 There is, however, for each gas, a temperature above which the attraction forces are not strong enough to produce liquefaction, however high the pressure.
 This temperature is called the critical temperature.
 The critical temperature depends on the magnitude of the attractive forces between the particles of a substance.
 Above the critical temperature, no amount of pressure can produce liquefaction.
 Above its critical temperature, a gas may be regarded as a "permanent" gas, since it cannot be liquefied.
 Below the critical temperature, it is appropriately described as a vapour since it can always be liquefied if the pressure is increased sufficiently.
 Viewed differently, if a substance exists in its gaseous state, below its critical temperature, it is considered a vapour.
-If a substance exists as a gas above its critical temperature of 374 °C will be considered as water vapour if heated above its boiling point of 100 °C but below 374 °C. A gas can be therefore liquefied by keeping the pressure constant and cooling the gas.
+If a substance exists as a gas above its critical temperature it is called a gas.
+Thus, for example gaseous water which has a critical temperature of 374 °C will be considered as water vapour if heated above its boiling point of 100 °C but below 374 °C. A gas can be therefore liquefied by keeping the pressure constant and cooling the gas.
 The minimum pressure to compress a gas to its liquid state at its critical temperature is known as the critical pressure.